With its emphasis on faith, service and fun, AHG has long supported America’s shining symbol of freedom

 She added, “Our mission is building women of integrity through service to God, family, community, and country.”

-An AHG recipient of the program’s Stars & Stripes Award, (which is the highest recognition available to an American Heritage Girl), offered proof of this when she shared this beautiful sentiment: “The girls I bonded with during the toughest years of adolescence still provide me with unfailing support.
+An AHG recipient of the program’s Stars & Stripes Award — the highest recognition available to an American Heritage Girl — offered proof of this when she shared this beautiful sentiment: “The girls I bonded with during the toughest years of adolescence still provide me with unfailing support.
 These friendships were forged over learning to scale rock faces, tying boat knots, and understanding the history of our flag.”

-Today, there are Troops in all 50 states and girls being served in 15 countries around the globe through the Trailblazer Program.
+Today, there are Troops in all 50 states and girls being served in 15 countries around the globe.
+Girls can join a Troop at any time; if a Troop is not available nearby, they can become a Trailblazer and enjoy the AHG program alongside their parent.
 A variety of Christian denominations are also represented as Charter Organizations for Troops.
 Thousands of volunteer members across the country are helping girls grow in their faith, cultivate a heart for service, enjoy the great outdoors, and have more fun than they can imagine.